LIKE IT NEVER HAPPENED

 LIFE SINCE LEAVING THE NETWORK

-I had no idea how much spiritual hurt I experienced over the past four years because of the leaders at Christland.
 I also know that my story is NOTHING compared to some others who were in it longer and gave up so much more.
 I am still processing everything.
-It will take time, but being part of a healthy church will help tremendously.
+It will take time, but being part of a non-network, Biblically healthy church, has already begun to help tremendously.

 The best thing we ever did was leave Christland.